 What Do You Need To Apply for a Loan Over the Phone?

-At the bare minimum, the following is what you will need for most loan applications:
+At the bare minimum, the following is what you will need for most loans over the phone:

 Government Issued ID